 Every employer with at least five employees or an annual turnover of ₦50 million must contribute 1% of its annual payroll cost to the Industrial Training Fund.
 ITF aims to equip indigenous workers with adequate skills for economic development.
 An employer can, therefore, claim a refund of up to 50% of the amount contributed; if employees received appropriate training.

 First-time employers have to register for ITF at the relevant zonal office.
 Furthermore, new and old employers will submit a complete set of ITF return.
 It includes evidence of ITF payment, completed ITF form, copy of the audited financial statement, and cover letter.
+A copy of the document for new employer registration as well as for annual submission of returns is available n the training tab in https://itf.gov.ng.
 The due date for filing ITF return is within 3 months from year-end.
 Penalty for late payment is 5% of the unpaid sum.
 It is payable for every month of default or part of a month after the date of default.

 6. Contribution to the Nigeria Social Insurance Trust Fund (NSITF)